-Scott McQuaig and The Tomcats have been performing together for six years, although he and the majority of the members of the band have also performed together in other bands for more than 20 years.
-Scott was signed as a country artist to a major recording label in Nashville, but after a number of years on the road he returned home to raise his family and has continued performing regionally and writing songs.
+Scott McQuaig is a musician, singer, and songwriter from Meridian, Mississippi.
+He and his band, The Tomcats, have been performing together for more than a decade, although he and some bandmates have had more than 20 years experience together.
+Scott was signed as a country artist to MCA Records and later Capitol Records Nashville, but after a number of years on the road he returned home to raise his family and has continued performing regionally and writing songs.
 Although he fits more into traditional country and Americana genres if you had to place him somewhere, his sets include many different genres of music.
 Scott's lengthy catalog of original music is prevalent in his performances, but his covers of traditional country music (Merle Haggard, Waylon Jennings, George Jones, George Strait) as well as Americana, Blues, and Rock (Sonny Landreth, Paul Thorn, Muddy Waters, Kings of Leon) deliver to audiences a diverse and enjoyable show.
 Still, it is Scott's voice, guitar, and songwriting that has earned him a faithful and supportive fanbase.

 A native of Meridian, Mississippi, Scott McQuaig began playing guitar when he was twelve and took lessons from Carl Fitzgerald, a Meridian legend known for his musicianship and DJ personality on WMOX radio.
 Scott met Britt Gully in college and joined his band, The Daybreakers, who played regularly throughout east Mississippi and west Alabama with sets filled with the music of Merle Haggard, Willie Nelson, Waylon Jennings and Hank Williams.